Part III of the Mathematical Tripos: History

 In 1883 this was replaced by an exam called Part III and the Smith's Prize awarded for an essay rather than examination.
 In 1886 this exam was renamed Part II, and later in 1909 Part II, Schedule B. In 1934 it was again renamed Part III.

-In the 1980s the Certificate of Advanced Study in Mathematics was introduced; for those students successfully completing Part III of the Mathematical Tripos in Easter Term 2011 CASM was replaced by two new degrees, the Master of Mathematics (M.Math.) and Master of Advanced Study (M.A.St.).
+In the 1980s the Certificate of Advanced Study in Mathematics was introduced; for those students successfully completing Part III of the Mathematical Tripos in Easter Term 2011 CASM was replaced by two new degrees, the Master of Mathematics (MMath) and Master of Advanced Study (MASt).
 All who have passed the course since 1962 are entitled to these new degrees.
-The first retrospective M.Math and M.A.St. degrees were conferred as part of a celebration of the University's 800th anniversary.
+The first retrospective MMath and MASt degrees were conferred as part of a celebration of the university's 800th anniversary.
 The course is often still referred to as Part III.

-Master of Mathematics vs Master of Advanced Study
+Academics

+Course structure

+The course lasts one year, divided into three eight-week terms.
+There is a wide variety of lectures on both pure and applied maths, mostly concentrated in the first two terms.
+The third term is primarily for examinations (and revision for said examinations) which, together with the option of writing a part III essay (introduced in the 1970s, a miniature thesis, often in the form of a literature review), determine one's final grade entirely.
+As of the 2024–2025 academic year, however, the part III essay is effectively mandatory for achieving a final mark of Distinction.

+Degree awarded

-Students who have completed their undergraduate degree at Cambridge will be awarded both a Bachelor of Arts (B.A.) and the Master of Mathematics (M.Math.) degree for four years of study, provided they have not previously graduated with a B.A.
+Students who have completed their undergraduate degree at Cambridge will be awarded both a Bachelor of Arts (BA) degree and a Master of Mathematics (MMath) degree for four years of study, provided they have not previously graduated with a BA degree.
 This allows Cambridge graduates to remain eligible for government funding for the course.
-Progression from Part II of the Mathematical Tripos to Part III normally requires either a first in Part II or very good performances in Parts IB and Part II.
+Progression from Part II of the Mathematical Tripos to Part III requires either a first class degree in Part II or very good performances in Parts IB and Part II.

-Students who complete Part III of the Mathematical Tripos, but did not complete undergraduate studies at Cambridge (or have previously graduated with a B.A.) will be awarded the Master of Advanced Study (M.A.St.) in Mathematics degree for the one-year course.
+Students who complete Part III of the Mathematical Tripos, but did not complete undergraduate studies at Cambridge (or have previously graduated with a BA degree) are awarded the Master of Advanced Study (MASt) in Mathematics degree for the one-year course.

-The program previously resulted in a Certificate of Advanced Study in Mathematics instead of a Master's degree.
+Until 2011, the programme resulted in a Certificate of Advanced Study in Mathematics instead of a master's degree.

-Current course structure

-The course lasts one year, divided into three eight-week terms.
-There are a wide variety of lectures on both pure and applied maths, mostly concentrated in the first two terms.
-The third term is primarily for examinations (and revision for said examinations) which, together with the option of writing a part III essay (introduced in the 1970s, a miniature thesis of sorts, often in the form of a literature review), determine one's final grade entirely.